josh-works/josh-works.github.io/_pages/stripe_course.md

 image: "/images/2019-09-20-stripe-01.jpg"
 ---

+Keep reading if:
-Do you use a static site generator like Jekyll, or Hugo, or Hexo, or Gasby?

-Do you ever want to sell some small digital product, that could be delivered via email, through that static site, but without using a service that charges a monthly fee or hosts the sales landing page for you?
+👉 You use a static site generator like Jekyll, or Hugo, or Hexo, or Gasby 👉 You want to sell some small digital product, that could be delivered via email, without using a service that charges a monthly fee or hosts the sales landing page for you?

-Does the same drive that makes you use a static site generator make you leery of using a third-party tool like Gumroad or WooCommerce?
+👉 Part of the reason you use a static site generator is because you're leery of using a third-party tool like Gumroad or WooCommerce, and you want to roll-your-own
+👉 You want it to "just work" - be able to take credit cards, Apple Pay, or Google Pay, to minimize any friction your potential customers might experience

-# You're running a static site because you don't like "magic" or overly-complex tools
+## You're running a static site because you don't like "magic" or overly-complex tools

 I like Jekyll because it's fast and lightweight.
 Pingdom says this very page you're reading is [about 380Kb and loads in 470ms](https://tools.pingdom.com/#5b53cbf885c00000).
 That's pretty light and pretty quick.

 I didn't want to jump to a database-backed platform just to sell some some simple digital products.

-# You want to be able to take payments on your site for simple info products
+## You want to be able to take payments on your site for simple info products

 You don't want to re-invent the wheel and jump into a Gumroad-like situation, just to distribute some files after someone pays you some money.